Antipope Victor IV (1138)

-Victor IV (died after April 1139) was an antipope for a short time, from March to 29 May 1138.
+Victor IV (died after April 1139) was antipope from March to 29 May 1138.

 Biography

 Possibly he was born in Ceccano, as Gregorio dei Conti di Ceccano.

 Pope Paschal II created him cardinal-priest of SS.
 XII Apostoli, at the latest in 1102.
 He was with the pope at Bèze on 18 February 1107.

 Investiture controversy

 In February 1111, King Henry V came to Rome to demand his imperial coronation.
-On 12 February the ceremony took place at St. Peter's Basilica, and during the welcome at the door, the pope read out a decree, in which he repudiated lay investiture, and ordered all bishops to surrender their imperial fiefs to the emperor immediately and permanently.
+On 12 February, the ceremony took place at St. Peter's Basilica, and during the welcome at the door, the pope read out a decree, in which he repudiated lay investiture, and ordered all bishops to surrender their imperial fiefs to the emperor immediately and permanently.
 The king and the indignant bishops retired to discuss the shocking demand, and, as evening approached, the pope refused the coronation.
 After Mass, he and the cardinals were taken into custody by Henry's armed troops, and on 16 February, after a battle with the Romans in the Borgo, Henry and his captive prelates departed the city.
 The pope and sixteen cardinals, including Gregory of SS.
 XII Apostoli, were held captive for sixty-one days, while Henry pressed the pope to agree to his solution to the investiture controversy.
 On 18 April, at Ponte Mammolo on the Anio River, Gregory was one of the cardinals who were compelled to sign the papal promise to observe the agreement which Henry had drawn up.

 In 1111, Pope Paschal delegated Cardinal Gregory to hold a synod in Veroli, to complete business which had begun in the papal court, concerning the crimes of the Archdeacon Grimaldi.

 After Paschal's meeting with the emperor, criticism of him grew louder and louder, particularly from among the Gregorians, who saw the "Privilegium" as a betrayal of everything they had been doing to free the Church from the State.
 Paschal retreated from the scorn and the disdain to Terracina, where he was confronted on 5 July by the cardinals, led by Giovanni of Tusculum and Leo of Ostia.
-Pascal promised he would fix his error, but instead retreated farther, to the island of Ponza.
+Paschal promised he would fix his error, but instead retreated farther, to the island of Ponza.

 Pressure mounted on the pope until he was prevailed upon to summon a synod to deal with the "Privilege".
 The synod met on 18—23 March 1112, with more than 100 bishops in attendance.
 The leaders in the movement, who presented the documentary evidence to the Lateran synod, were: the papal legate in Aquitaine, Archbishop Gerard of Angoulême; the bishops Leo of Ostia and Galo of St. Pol-de-Leon; and the cardinals Robert of S. Eusebio and Gregory of SS.
 XII Apostolorum.
 It is said that they were responsible for drawing up the final statement, "Privilegium illud."
 The council emphatically condemned the "privilege" granted by Pope Paschal.
-In 1112 Paschal deposed him from his title because he had severely criticised (together with cardinal Robert of Sant'Eusebio, also subsequently deposed) Paschal's policy towards the emperor Henry V.
+In 1112, Paschal deposed him from his title because he had severely criticised (together with cardinal Robert of Sant'Eusebio, also subsequently deposed) Paschal's policy towards the emperor Henry V.